unixorn/sysadmin-reading-list/README.md

 ### Bash

-Every sysadmin needs to know Bash.
+Every *NIX sysadmin needs to know Bash.
+Here are some useful resources to help you step up your shell scripting game:

 * [Advancing in the Bash Shell](http://samrowe.com/wordpress/advancing-in-the-bash-shell/) - Sam Rowe's bash as CLI tutorial
 * [Bash Pitfalls](http://mywiki.wooledge.org/BashPitfalls) - Greg Wooledge has a great list of unpleasant surprises in Bash
+* [Google's Shell Style Guide](https://google.github.io/styleguide/shell.xml) lists what Google's developers consider best practices for bash scripts.
 * [Learning the Bash Shell](http://shop.oreilly.com/product/9780596009656.do) - hard to go wrong with an O'Reilly reference on anything, really.
 * [shellcheck](http://shellcheck.net) is a lint for bash.
 It'll help you find unused variables, deprecated syntax and other things that make your bash scripts less stable.
 You can install it with `apt-get`, `brew`, `cabal`, or `yum`.
-* Google's [Shell Style Guide](https://google.github.io/styleguide/shell.xml) lists what Google's developers consider best practices for bash scripts.

 ### Ruby